vikhola/vikhola/README.md

 ## First Server

-The application starts by creating a server and the first route with a controller bound to it.
+The application starts by creating a server instance and adding the first route with a controller bound to it.

 ```js
 // Require the framework and instantiate it